wadahiro/gitss/README.md

 ### Run server

 Run `gitss server` command as follows.
-Then open http://your-server:3000 .
+Then open http://your-server:3000 in your browser.
 In addition, the sync scheduler is started when starting GitSS server.
 The scheduler do syncing git repository and indexing the contents automatically.

  ```bash
 ./gitss server